boozallen/jenkins-templating-engine/docs/concepts/library-development/step-aliasing.md

 Step Aliasing, allows you to change the name (or names) of the step that's going to be created.

-This annotation is automatically imported, just like xref:lifecycle_hooks.adoc[lifecycle hooks].
+This annotation is automatically imported, just like [lifecycle hooks](lifecycle-hooks.md).

 ## Static Step Aliases